Zoltán Dani: The stealth kill

 On the particular night of the F-117 shootdown, 27 March 1999, Dani broke his own ruleset.
 He had information about unfavorable Adriatic weather conditions and Yugoslav spies residing near Italian NATO airbases informed the Yugoslav Air Defense HQ about lack of EA-6 Prowler electronic jammer and "Wild Weasel" anti-SAM aircraft launches during the late evening.
-Therefore, any F-117s in the air on that night were alone in the dark, but with high crew morale due to their invulnerability during previous day's sorties.
+Therefore, any F-117s in the air on that night were alone in the dark, but with high crew morale due to their invulnerability during previous days' sorties.

 In the evening, Dani's P-18 long-distance radar set malfunctioned at 19:05, almost the same time when four F-117s prepared for take-off from Aviano Air Base to attack targets in Belgrade.
 The repaired P-18 radar returned to air by 19:50 and started to emit lower frequency.
 Lt.
 Col. Dale Zelko's plane (tail number 82-0806) and three other F-117 flying northbound were acquired at 20:40 local time and so the SA-3 battery's fire control radar went on air.
-The UNV radar emitted at high frequency for 2 x 20 seconds, but it was unable to obtain a lock on the targets.
+The UNV radar emitted at high frequency for 2 × 20 seconds, but it was unable to obtain a lock on the targets.